CARL WRIGHT, Sculptor

 Carl Wright never really had a choice.
 He had to work in 3-D …...everything else seemed so …. flat.
 His medium of choice is stone because of its long lasting beauty, its ability to evoke emotion and stability through the tactile feel and it’s sweeping design.
 Carl sculpts abstract shapes in alabaster, marble and limestone.
 He prefers alabaster because of the color, its workability, and because it is not a homogenous color.
 “Marble is great for indoors.
 Limestone is great anywhere“.
 Abstract stone sculpture conveys diverse thoughts and emotions to different people making it a good choice to engage the maximum amount of viewers.
 It is also durable and low maintenance.

-Carl Wright has been a full-time artist for 19 years He has participated in three Public Art programs, received a Professional (Artist) Development Grant from the State of WV, and participated in juried museum shows.
-He is represented by four galleries: one in Durham, North Carolina, one in New Hope, PA, one in Richmond, VA, one in Lancaster, PA and one in Atlanta.
+Carl Wright has participated in seven Public Art programs, received a Professional (Artist) Development Grant from the State of WV, and participated in juried museum shows.
+He is represented by three galleries: one in Richmond, VA, one in Martinsburg, and one in Atlanta and several discriminating art consultants.
 His work resides in homes in Zug, Switzerland, Washington, DC, and Orlando, FL to name a few.
 One sculpture is in a large pharmaceutical corporate headquarters in Durham, NC.

 Before becoming a sculptor, Carl worked in several different art media.
 He found stone the most satisfying and wood the second.
 He also found out that dirt and noise do not trouble him much in his studio.
 Fortunately, people buying sculpture are buying a beautiful stone sculpture that will shed no more dirt or stone fragments.
 Carl got rid of the dirt and stone fragments already.